Monodromy factorizations of lines on del Pezzo surfaces

 For $m=8$, an extra assumption that blowing down the given sections in $X_1$ and $X_2$ give diffeomorphic $4$-manifolds (both either $S^2\times S^2$ or $\cp\#\cpb$) leads to the same conclusion. \end{Thm}

-It follows that the monodromy factorizations of $f_1$ and $f_2$ are related by a conjugation identifying the fibres of $f_i$ over basepoints and {\it Hurwitz moves} (corresponding to elementary modifications of the chosen systems of arcs in $S^2$).
+It follows that the monodromy factorizations of $f_1$ and $f_2$ are related by a conjugation identifying the fibres of $f_i$ over the basepoints and {\it Hurwitz moves} (corresponding to elementary modifications of the chosen systems of arcs in $S^2$).

 If Hurwitz moves are excluded from the equivalence relation, then the classification of monodromy factorizations becomes a more subtle task, and it is the subject of this paper.
-Namely, the task is to classify sets of disjoint sections $S_1,\dots,S_d\subset X$ of an elliptic LF $f\colon X\to S^2$ up to fibrewise LF-diffeomorphisms $\Phi\colon X\to X$ covering the identity map $\phi=1_{S^2}$.
+Namely, the task is to classify sets of disjoint sections $S_1,\dots,S_d\subset X$ of an elliptic LF $f\colon X\to S^2$ up to fibrewise diffeomorphisms $\Phi\colon X\to X$ covering the identity map $\phi=1_{S^2}$.
 A related question is classification up to simultaneous isotopy of sections.
-The fiberwise-diffeomorphism task is straightforward in the case of $d=1$ (see Sec.\,\ref{sec:elliptic}) and was analyzed much deeper in \cite{FL} (e.g., Cor.\,3.8).
-The isotopy classification problem is resolved by Theorem \ref{sections-are-lines}.
+The fibrewise diffeomorphism task is straightforward in the case of $d=1$ (see Section~\ref{sec:elliptic}) and was analyzed much more deeply in \cite{FL} (e.g., Cor.~3.8).
+The isotopy classification problem is resolved in Theorem \ref{sections-are-lines}.
 Our general strategy is to classify sections in terms of monodromy factorizations by induction on $d$.
-In an induction step we suppose that for $d$ disjoint sections $S_1,\dots,S_d\subset X$ a complete list of monodromy factorizations in $\PMod(\T_d)$ is known, and we pick one of them.
+In each induction step, we suppose that for $d$ disjoint sections $S_1,\dots,S_d\subset X$ a complete list of monodromy factorizations in $\PMod(\T_d)$ is known, and we pick one of them.
 Then we describe all liftings of the chosen one to a factorization in $\PMod(\T_{d+1})$, which corresponds to adding one more section $S_{d+1}\subset X\sm(S_1\cup\dots\cup S_d)$.

-We will interpret the task at each step as describing monodromy factorizations of lines on del Pezzo surfaces $Y_d=\cp\#(9-d)\cpb$ of degree $d$.
-In particular, we show that the number of isotopy classes of sections $S_{d+1}$ is the number of lines in $Y_d$, denoted $n_d$.
+We interpret the task at each step as describing monodromy factorizations of lines on del Pezzo surfaces $Y_d=\cp\#(9-d)\cpb$ of degree $d$.
+In particular, we show that the number $n_d$ of isotopy classes of sections $S_{d+1}$ is the number of lines in $Y_d$.
 The numbers $n_d$ are known to be $240,56,27,16,10,6,3,1$, respectively, for $d=1,\dots,8$.
 In this paper, we restricted ourselves to the richest cases of $d=1,2$ and $3$.

 \begin{Thm} The lines on a del Pezzo surface $Y$ of degree $d$ for $1\le d\le 3$ are represented by the $n_d$ monodromy factorizations in $\PMod(\T_{d+1})$ listed in Tables \ref{tab:d=1}, \ref{tab:d=2} and \ref{tab:d=3}. \end{Thm}